EU sanctions Skripal suspects, Russia calls move groundless

 The men have denied any involvement in the spraying of a chemical weapon on Skripal’s front door in the English city of Salisbury in March.

-In a case that has widened Russia’s distancing from the West in recent years, the European bloc also sanctioned the head and deputy head of Russia’s military intelligence agency (GRU).
+In a case that has widened the diplomatic gulf between Russia and the West in recent years, the European bloc also sanctioned the head and deputy head of Russia’s military intelligence agency (GRU), Igor Olegovich Kostyukov and Vladimir Stepanovich Alexseyev.

-Their names will be published on Tuesday in the EU’s Official Journal, when the sanctions come into force.

 “These designations include the two GRU officials, and the Head and Deputy Head of the GRU responsible for possession, transport and use in Salisbury of a toxic nerve agent on the weekend of 4 March 2018,” the EU said in a statement after foreign ministers approved the move.